Parity readout in Majorana box qubits from the dispersive to the resonant regime: MBQ parity readout schemes

 The spatial separation of the MBS pairs defining each Pauli operator provides a topological qubit protection mechanism \cite{Beri2012,Altland2013,Beri2013,Landau2016,Plugge2016}.
 We note that, for instance, disorder effects may cause topologically trivial low-energy Andreev bound state quasiparticles \cite{Prada2020}.
 However, the approaches described below also allow for the readout of Andreev state parities, see also Refs.~\cite{Aghaee2025,Sau2025}.
 In what follows, we focus on the idealized case where only the $\gamma_j$ are kept as relevant degrees of freedom.

 We study projective MBQ parity readout schemes for $z=\pm 1$, performed either by using charge reflectometry, see Fig.~\ref{fig1}(a), or through a measurement of the quantum capacitance, see Fig.~\ref{fig1}(b).
 However, by a modification of the setups in Fig.~\ref{fig1}, also the parity operators $\hat x$ and $\hat y$ in Eq.~\eqref{MBQpauli} can be measured \cite{Plugge_2017,Karzig2017}.
 In Fig.~\ref{fig1}, two quantum dots (1 and 2) are connected through tunnel barriers to the MBQ via $\gamma_2$ and $\gamma_3$, respectively.
 The double dot is operated in the coherent single-electron occupancy regime, such that only a single electron occupies the double dot on average.
+The corresponding dots are significantly smaller than the MBQ structure and therefore come with an even higher charging energy than the MBQ, giving direct access to the single-electron occupancy regime for the double dot \cite{Plugge_2017}.
 In addition to inter-dot cotunneling processes via the MBQ with effective tunneling amplitude $t_1 \hat z$ \cite{Plugge_2017,Karzig2017}, we include a direct reference arm with inter-dot tunneling amplitude $t_0$.
 The tunable phase $\varphi$ in Fig.~\ref{fig1} refers to the relative phase difference between the complex amplitudes $t_0$ and $t_1$.
 The effective inter-dot tunneling amplitude due to the interference of both pathways is then given by

 Note that the transmission probability $|t_z|^2$ depends on the MBQ parity $z=\pm$.

 In the single-electron occupancy regime of the double dot, a basis for the Hilbert space of the double dot is given by localized states, $\{|1\rangle_d,|2\rangle_d\}$, where we assume that only a single quantum level in each dot is energetically accessible.
 In this basis, the double dot in the presence of the tunneling amplitude $t_z$ in Eq.~\eqref{tzdef} is described by the Hamiltonian